Home » Shrimp and Grits

 Since I have been craving fall, and since it only got up to 87° today, I’ve decided to whip up shrimp and grits to mark this cold snap.
 I love shrimp and grits, and these days you can find them absolutely everywhere.
 But twenty-something years ago, I had never even heard of them.
 Then I landed in Charleston, South Carolina for a couple of years.
 It seems shrimp and grits had long been a humble breakfast dish in the Lowcountry, but had recently found its way onto dinner menus at upscale restaurants.
 Shortly thereafter, Charleston began to really up her tourism game.
 The tourists came and they gobbled up the shrimp and grits.
 Then they carried their lust for shrimp and grits all over the South–and from there, the rest of the country–demanding them wherever they went.

 Anyway, every chef in Charleston seemed to have his or her own recipe.
 Some recipes were little more than shrimp in a sort of browned butter sauce with bacon, some were a thicker brown gravy with things like mushrooms in it.
 I can’t remember the restaurant where I first ate shrimp and grits, but I do remember the dish itself: the shrimp were in a light, spicy, tomato-based gravy with smoked ham.
-Turns out the tomato-based business was mildly scandalous, but that’s exactly how I learned to like it and I’ve made the dish below ever since.
+Turns out the tomato-based business was mildly scandalous, but that’s exactly how I learned to like it.
+I was forced to come up with my own recipe, and of course it ended up with a Creole accent.
+I’ve been making Shrimp and Grits that way ever since.

 Also, I am very particular about grits.
 I don’t get hung up on stoneground organic grits, or whether they are artisan (whatever that means on any given day), or what color the corn was before somebody gritified it.
 No, I get hung up on whether they are creamy, properly seasoned, and wonderful to eat once they’re cooked.
 I am also partial to grits that you can reheat to good effect.
 If you follow the recipe for extra creamy grits below, you won’t be sorry.